NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - Alcohol

 There are various reasons for these recommendations.
-The most important thing is to keep an eye on your calorie intake.
-Eating and drinking products that contain sugar or are heavily processed can increase the long-term risk of becoming overweight.
-In addition, saturated fats and trans fatty acids are more likely than other fats to have a negative effect on cholesterol.
+One important thing is to keep an eye on your calorie intake.
+Eating and drinking too many sugary or highly processed products can increase the long-term risk of becoming overweight.
+Saturated fats and trans fatty acids are more likely than other fats to have a negative effect on cholesterol.
 Too much salt can make your blood pressure go up.

-It is sometimes claimed that drinking moderate amounts of alcohol (red wine, for example) is good for the heart, but there is no proof of this.
-On the contrary, alcohol is more likely to increase the risk of heart disease.
+It is sometimes claimed that drinking moderate amounts of alcohol (in red wine, for example) is good for the heart.
+But there’s no scientific proof that this is true.
+On the contrary: Alcohol tends to increase the risk of many heart diseases.

 What role do different types of fat play?

 A person's total fat intake doesn't have a major impact on their risk of cardiovascular disease.
 But the type of fat is important.
-There are three different types:
+There are three main types:

-- Saturated fatty acids tend to cause a rise in the level of LDL cholesterol in the blood.
-LDL cholesterol is harmful to the body.
-Saturated fatty acids are mainly found in animal fat but are also contained in some solid vegetable fats such as palm or coconut oil.
+- Saturated fatty acids tend to increase the level of harmful cholesterol in the blood (LDL cholesterol).
+They are mainly found in animal fat but are also found in some solid vegetable fats, such as palm oil or coconut oil.
+Research has shown that people were able to lower their risk of cardiovascular disease by reducing their intake of saturated fatty acids.

 - Trans fatty acids are an industrial byproduct of the process of solidifying vegetable oil.
 They can also occur when vegetable oil is heated to a high temperature to be used for deep-frying, for instance.
 Trans fatty acids resulting from food processing are considered to be particularly harmful.

-In Germany and the rest of the EU, industrially produced trans fatty acids are not allowed to account for more than 2% of the total fat content of a food product.
-This has resulted in an almost total disappearance of trans fatty acids in certain products that used to contain large amounts of them – like margarine.
+In Germany and the rest of the EU, industrially produced trans fatty acids are not allowed to make up more than 2% of the total fat content of a food product.
+As a result, trans fatty acids have almost disappeared from certain products that used to contain large amounts of them – like margarine.

-Dairy and meat products from cows, goats and sheep can also contain trans fatty acids.
-This is because special enzymes in their stomach convert unsaturated fatty acids into trans fatty acids.
-There are no legal limits on these natural types of trans fat.
-They have a different chemical makeup from industrial trans fatty acids and appear to have fewer disadvantages in terms of health.
+Dairy and meat products from cows, goats and sheep may also contain trans fatty acids.
+This is because special enzymes in their stomach turn other fatty acids into trans fatty acids.
+Naturally occurring trans fats have a different chemical structure from industrial trans fats, and appear to have fewer negative health effects.
+There is no legal upper limit for them in food products.

-Experts don't always agree on all aspects of fat in foods.
-For example, there are different views about the importance of where saturated fatty acids come from and their exact chemical makeup.
+Experts don't always agree when it comes to different types of fat in foods.
+For example, there are different views about the importance of the type of food saturated fatty acids come from and their exact chemical structure.
 One of the reasons for this is that it's difficult for researchers to produce reliable findings when it comes to diet.

-Which food products are high in saturated fatty acids and what alternatives are there?
+Which food products are high in saturated fatty acids and what are the alternatives?

 |